-Figure 4.74.
+Figure 4.76.
 Admin Web App: Options - User Source

 - Tap the button if you do not want to import users from an external source.
 Remember to enable the Internal Users feature if you want to acquire any user into the system. - Tap the Unix button if you want to import Unix user accounts defined on the SavaPage host. - Tap the LDAP button to import users from an existing LDAP domain.
 This includes OpenLDAP, FreeIPA, Apple Open Directory, Novell eDirectory, Microsoft Active Directory and Google Cloud Directory.
-When this option is selected the LDAP connection data are shown. - Press the Apply button to commit the changes.
+When this option is selected the LDAP connection data are shown. - Tap the Custom button if you want to interface with external user sources using custom programs (plug-ins). - Press the Apply button to commit the changes.